-he Nearly met guidelines for sampling participation rates after replacement schools were included.
-National defined population covers 90% to 95% of the national target population.
-Country surveyed target grade in the first half of the school year.
+comparison group are shown in bold. [†] Met guidelines for sampling participation rates only after replacement schools were included. [†] National defined population covers 90% to 95% of the national target population.
+2 Country surveyed target grade in the first half of the school year.